Big-Data-Brawlers/mazingira-ai/README.md

 - Social Responsibility: By creating awareness on climate change, we implement the United Nations Sustainable Development Goal(SDGs) on Quality Education by tackling myths and misconceptions that sorround climate change.

 ## Technology Aspect
-- AI & NLP: mazingira-ai uses advanced AI and NLP to understand and respond to user queries.
+- DL & NLP: mazingira-ai is a transfer learning model that uses advanced DL and NLP to understand and respond to user queries.
 - Scalability: The platform is designed to handle a growing user base.
 - Data Security: User data is protected through security measures.

 ## Advantages
+- Debunks myths and misconceptions that sorrounding climate change.
 - 24/7 Accessibility: mazingira-ai is available anytime and on any device with an internet connection.
 - Personalization: It tailors recommendations based on user preferences.
 - Scalable Impact: Reaches a wide audience, creating a larger collective effect on climate change awareness.

 ## Disadvantages
+- Hallucinations: The model is trained on a limited amount of data and its accuracy is still a work in progress affecting predictions once in a while.
-- Dependence on Technology: ClimateBot may exclude individuals without internet access.
+- Dependence on Technology: mazingira-ai may exclude individuals without internet access.
 - Data Privacy Concerns: Users may have data privacy concerns